publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch41/schIV/m__us_usc_t7_s1736f–1.md

             (A) __In general__

-            Subject to subsection (h) of this section, commodities of equivalent value to eligible commodities in the trust established under this section may be acquired—
+            Subject to subsection (h), commodities of equivalent value to eligible commodities in the trust established under this section may be acquired—

                 (i)